daniel5151/cs137lecturenotes/lecturenotes.md

+#
 <h1 style="text-align: center">CS-137 Programming Principles</h1>
 <h1 style="text-align: center">Notes by Daniel Prilik</h1>
 <h1 style="text-align: center">Software Engineering Class of 2020</h1>

+## A note about these notes
+They aren't *amazing,* but they are pretty solid.
+I *may* have missed a thing or two here and there, but i've tried not to miss any super important key concepts.
+Also, brace yourself if you hate spelling errors.
+There are going to be *quite* a few (probably).

+These note do not have any program flow diagrams, partly because I didn't find them useful, but mostly because it would be a pain to actually write in markdown.

+One last disclaimer: I give you no guarantees that these notes are accurate, so use them at your own risk.

+That said, enjoy!

 ## Office Hours
 **12:30 - 1:30 pm** on Wednesdays